igor-sb/bluprint/docs/source/prod_notebooks.rst

 .. note::

-  Flake8 imposes a very strict set of rules that most authors do not follow to the letter - keeop this in mind especially with notebooks.
-However, I would still highly encouring using it as a tool to teach you write better code and preventing the need to rewrite the notebook code in separate Python scripts / packages.
+  Flake8 imposes a very strict set of rules that most authors do not follow to the letter - keep this in mind - more over with notebooks.
+However, it is still a valuable tool that can be used to write better code and preventing the need to rewrite the notebook code in separate Python scripts / packages.

 Sorting imports
 ^^^^^^^^^^^^^^^